Three Decades in the Making: Geropsychologist Erlene Rosowsky, PsyD, FGSA Receives Emerita Status

 Rosowsky’s tenure at William James College commenced in 1993 when she joined the faculty as an adjunct—a term not used at the time.
 She served on the core faculty from 2003-2018 and, since 2019, Rosowsky has taught in the Department of Clinical Psychology.
 Prior to her retirement in June 2020, Rosowsky served as Director of the Geropsychology Concentration and Founding Director of the College’s Alliance for Aging; she is a Fellow of the Gerontological Society of America.

-“I miss being in a [classroom] space filled with youthful enthusiasm, vigor, and energy,” says Rosowsky who was named Professor Emeritus in September 2024 by President Nicholas A. Covino, PsyD.
+“I miss being in a [classroom] space filled with youthful enthusiasm, vigor, and energy,” says Rosowsky who was named Professor Emerita in September 2024 by President Nicholas A. Covino, PsyD.
 And, as she reflects on what’s in the rear-view mirror as well as what lies ahead, another common theme emerges.

 “As I continue to experience my own change in continuity, a professional commitment to mentoring has evolved,” says Rosowsky who, upon her retirement from teaching, vowed to give back.
 Locally, she sits on the Board of the Needham Library; further afield, Rosowsky serves on two committees of the International Psychogeriatric Association where she is helping to bring the full spectrum of geriatric mental health to light on a global platform via a new mentoring program.